Want to know how to get an investment banking internship? Read on.

 Before you embark upon the journey as an investment banker, you need to know what it takes to be one.

-You should know the fields of investment banking, the top investment banks, the career path of an investment banker, and various profiles offered.
+You should know the fields of investment banking, the top investment banks, the career path of an investment banker, and the various profiles offered.

 To get more clarity on this, please refer to my article Careers in Investment Banking: A Short Guide.